Clarky117/Team-Profile-Generator/README.md

 ## Description

-In week 10 of the UWA coding bootcamp we have been tasked with building a team profile generator for a software engineering team that displays summaries of each person.
+A team profile generator for a software engineering team that displays summaries of each person.

 ## Key Points